sumeet/Sumcademy/README.md

 ---

-<a name="cracking"><sup>1</sup></a> I suggest people don't grind away at this popular book.
+<a name="cracking"><sup>1</sup></a> I don't suggest people to grind away at this book, even though it's really popular.
 Is it a software engineering Bible?
 No, it's a test prep book.
-However, your potential employer cares way more about
+However, your potential employer cares most about
-whether or not you can make their website/app than if you memorized about when to use memcached from a book.
-So why study for the interview like it's an exam?
+whether or not you can make their website/app.
+In the end, preparing for the actual job would be far more useful to both you and the employer.
 Code, build stuff, have fun, do Sumcademy.